Clapboiz/Kubernetes-Practice/README.md

 Orchestration tools are key components in DevOps and cloud-native environments, helping teams to efficiently manage complex, distributed systems.

 # NOTE
 In the context of Kubernetes, `---` is used to separate different resources in a YAML file.

+ETCD is the `cluster brain`.

+Application data `is not` stored in etcd!